 Education is desperately needed in deprived communities but the schooling system is not as it should be in most of the areas in rural and suburban areas.
 Here, we provide tutoring to children from entry-level to intermediate through regular classes after-school hours so as to prevent dropouts, support them academically and ensure the quality of education.
 Entry-level consists of kids who have not started schooling yet.
 We encourage and develop their interest in schooling and self-learning.
 For elder kids, we try to help them with their education after school hours and enroll those who have dropped out.

 Student Career Cell: We also provide free computer classes, career guidance, and preparations for various school and college entrance exams to students in the slum and rural communities.

 Gift of Reading

-Library: We aim to set up libraries in the villages & slums for all children and youth who develop reading skill and expand their horizon.
+Library: We aim to set up libraries in the villages & slums for all children and youth who develop reading skills and expand their horizons.
 The library also enlightens their awareness about education and life.